michaelcychan/bank-tech-test/readme.md

 ## Further Issues

+Currently there is no restriction on the amount of deposit or withdrawal.
+There is no instruction on how to handle if the transaction is or below 0.
+There is also no instruction on how to handle wrong data type.
+Error messages can be thrown if neccessary using .throw().
 There are no instructions for how to handle cases such as withdrawing money more than the balance.
-Currently negative balance is allowed, as some accounts allows overdraft.
+Currently negative balance is allowed (as if overdraft).
 Further changes to the program is possible when there are more detailed specifications from client.